THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-Unless you track your progress, you will never know if you are on track for meeting the long-term goals you outlined in your investment plan in Step #1.
+Unless you track your progress, you will never know if you are on track for meeting your long-term goals.

 By rebalancing, you are guaranteeing that you buy low and sell high.
 You take the emotion out of investing and this is a major factor in your success with investing.

 Let’s say your ideal portfolio is 60% stocks and 40% bonds.
 At the end of the year you see you have 70% stocks and 30% bonds.